ekernf01/battle-lab-guide/README.md

 - `#battle_lab_random` - the lab's social channel

 ### Get familiar with the research
 The [lab website](https://battlelab.jhu.edu/) has a *Publications* section that you can check out for a full list of the lab's previous work.
-For a longer list of recommended papers in each of the lab's areas of interest, check out the key_papers.
+For a longer list of recommended papers in each of the lab's areas of interest, check out [this compiled list of relevant papers](https://docs.google.com/document/d/1mLs9rMtLIp2Xu4z7ChIIcp838jDdPdoYkHoynu_2NBY/edit).